WRITING BRITAIN

 Our film took eight young people and asked them to write poetry.
 Many of the eight writers had performed and written songs previously, mostly within rap or grime genres.
 But within Writing Britain we asked the aspiring writers to go past what felt natural.
 To move beyond a genre of music that would instantaneously switch off a white middle class audience.
 One that would be instantly dismissed by local and national government alike.
 We asked them to write without a 4 4 beat.
 We asked them to write from the heart.

-What we didn’t expect was the huge force in which our initial expectations would overawed.
+What we didn’t expect was the huge force in which our initial expectations was overawed.
 Each responded to the call to defend and celebrate the city in both shades of light and darkness.
 Their words were eloquent, raw and delivered with confidence.
 The piece was a highlight of the Writing Britain project.
 The film travelled beyond the British Library and into film festivals.
 Leeds City Council’s Chief Executive Tom Riordan continues to use the film in conferences, speeches and meetings.
-As a means of art and expression it enables a delegation of political figures, private businesses and public enterprises to identify with the challenges facing young people today, many of them of them from minority and / or low incomes… and understand them better.
+As a means of art and expression it enables a delegation of political figures, private businesses and public enterprises to identify with the challenges facing young people today, many of them of them from minority and / or low income, and understand them better.

 Writing Britain opened up the eyes of our writers to the potential of self-expression.
-To their voices being not only heard… but also understood.
+To their voices being not only heard, but also understood.
 Since the project’s completion Studio12’s walls have been full with aspiring street poets.
 The film continues to tour across the country and the young people are the role models for the next generation of writers.

 In the summer of 2013 Studio12 once again partnered with Left Eye Blind to deliver what we considered to be Part 2 to the Writing Britain project.
 A fire had been lit.
-15 writers were interviewed and assembled to take part within the project.
+Fifteen writers were interviewed and assembled to take part in the project.
 In this instance we wanted to go further than the idea of sense of place.
 We asked our writers to not only look at their sense of place, but their sense of place within society or their family, religion or history, city or street.

-Through an intensive workshop and interview process the 15 writers were whittled down to just 3.
+Through an intensive workshop and interview process the 15 writers were whittled down to just three.
 But as we whittled down the stories we did so with a heavy heart.
 The words that came back to us were heart breaking, inspirational and confrontational.
 Many wrote about their personal histories and frustrated ambitions with a sense of injustice and appreciation that mesmerized us.
 The final three were to lead the light of the community that we had assembled.

 2016 was the next release of the Writing Britain films.
 That year the project attracted 32 submissions, which again we had to reduce to 4 writers that we felt had the potential to be taken to the next stage.
 Supported in their development the young people worked with lead mentor from the Writing Squad Rommi Smith, developing their screenwriting over the next 6 months.
 From there we assigned industry directors and production teams to develop their scripts into short cinematic films.
-These independent films were released in Oct 2016.
+These independent films were released in October 2016.

 As we reached out to the people of Leeds we found support in every area of production with the creation of theses cinematic shorts.
 We have had over 20 companies and individuals support the production of these films giving their time for free or cost.
 We as a production team are overwhelmed by the support shown by the people in this great city purely for the love of making film.

-That year we had the pleasure and support of working with Leeds based music team Jez and Tim from Utah Stains, which added a new level of complexity with their skills in producing the music scores for those films.
+That year we had the pleasure and support of working with Leeds based music team Jez and Tim from Utah Saints, which added a new level of complexity with their skills in producing the music scores for those films.
 Attracting industry writers, directors and musicians provides the young people with the aspirations to produce a professional piece of work that can be taken to media outlets.
 Writing Britain highlights how investment in young people can result in new, informative, reflective and exceptional ideas for film.

 The Writing Britain project continues to present day, with Studio12 providing a platform for unheard voices and discovering stories untold.